• Skip to primary navigation

 Couscous has a light, airy texture and a mild flavor that goes well with many different types of dishes.

-The small granules cook quickly and absorb flavors well, making them versatile ingredients for both hot and cold dishes.
+The small granules cook quickly and absorb flavors well, making them flexible ingredients for both hot and cold dishes.

 If you are looking for a healthy alternative to quinoa or rice, couscous is a good option to consider.